 London, EC4R 2SP.

 The assessors will report their findings and recommendations to the membership Secretary and will then inform the committee who will make a final decision based on the information received.

 In exceptional circumstances where a workshop visit is not possible, applicants will be expected to send 12 high definition digital photographs of their current work along with 3 physical pieces of current work.
-Postage and insurance costs for any work sent would be at applicant’s expense, as would the return of it.
-This should be sent to the above address once advised.
+Postage and insurance costs for any work sent would be at the applicant’s expense, as would its return.
+This should all be sent to the above address once advised to do so.